txtms/api/source/index.html.md

 # Introduction

 Welcome to the TxtMS API!
-You can use our API to access TxtMS API endpoints, which can get and post leads/orders, make text messages via WhatsApp, SMS and Fax.
+You can use our API to access TxtMS API endpoints, which can get and post /orders, make text messages via WhatsApp, SMS and Fax.

-We have language bindings in Shell, Ruby.
+We have language bindings in Shell, Ruby and Python.
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 # Create Order and send text
-> To post orders/leads and send sms, whatsApp for fax messages
+> To post orders/ and send sms, whatsApp for fax messages

 ```shell